Iñaki Muñoz

-Iñaki Muñoz Oroz (born 2 July 1978) is a Spanish former professional footballer who played mainly as a defensive midfielder.
+Iñaki Muñoz Oroz (born 2 July 1978) is a Spanish former professional footballer who played as a midfielder.

 He amassed La Liga totals of 150 matches and 11 goals over nine seasons, representing in the competition Osasuna and Athletic Bilbao.

 Club career

 Osasuna

 Muñoz was born in Pamplona, Navarre.
-Except for a season-long loan to CD Toledo in the Segunda División B he played ten senior seasons with hometown club CA Osasuna, the first and the second teams combined.
+Except for a season-long loan to CD Toledo in the Segunda División B, he spent ten at his hometown club CA Osasuna, the first and the second teams combined.
 He made his La Liga debut with the former on 23 December 2001, coming on as a late substitute in a 1–0 home loss against Athletic Bilbao.

 Muñoz went on to become an important first-team member, appearing in 30 games during 2005–06 as they finished fourth in the league and qualified for the UEFA Champions League while scoring five goals in as many wins, notably the winners at Deportivo de La Coruña and Atlético Madrid.
-In the previous campaign's Copa del Rey, he netted five times in eight matches to help Osasuna reach the final of the competition, notably once in a 3–1 quarter-final home victory over Sevilla FC (4–3 aggregate).
+In the previous campaign's Copa del Rey, he netted five times in eight matches to help Osasuna to reach the final of the competition, notably once in the 3–1 quarter-final home victory over Sevilla FC (4–3 aggregate).